Digging for Britain

-Digging For Britain is a British television series focused on last and current year archaeology.
+Digging for Britain is a British television series focused on last and current year archaeology.
 The series is made by 360 Production (now Rare TV) for the BBC and is presented by Alice Roberts.
 It was first aired on 19 August 2010.

 The series focuses on archaeological excavations and research in the United Kingdom, both at new sites and those already well known to science.
 Filming has taken place in many parts of the country.

-Its 12th series, containing six episodes, was broadcast in January 2025 (starting on 7 of that month).
-Roberts shared information about upcoming series on her Facebook page starting from 7 June 2024.

 Production

 The first series consisted of four episodes, initially broadcast on BBC Two in August and September 2010.
 A second series of four episodes was broadcast in September 2011.
 Each episodes of first two series had covered archaeology of specific period.
 The programme returned as a series of three episodes on BBC Four in February 2015, covering the previous summer's investigations in a specific geographical region of the United Kingdom in each episode.
 Each episode of this series was hosted in a regional museum.
 The same format as in series 3 was adopted for series 4 and 5, which first aired in March and December 2016, respectively.
 There was also a programme Digging for Ireland linked to the series which had the same format and presenters as series 5; it was broadcast in February 2015.
 A sixth series of the programme began airing in November 2017, returning to the four-episode format (covering three geographical regions plus one special theme).
 This structure was retained for series 7 and 8, which aired in November 2018 and 2019 respectively.
 Four episodes titled The Greatest Discoveries aired in 2020.
 It returned for its 9th series in January 2022.